AdaSupport/ada-conversations-api-demo/README.md

 ## Network Setup

-Ada needs to be able to reach the machine this demo is running on via webhook.
+Ada needs to be able to reach the machine that this demo is running on via webhook.
 The simplest way to manage this locally is with something like [ngrok](https://https://ngrok.com/).
-There are other possible ways of achieiving this but for simplicity we'll assume use of ngrok:
+There are other possible ways of achieving this but for simplicity we'll assume use of ngrok:

 In a new terminal window, start an ngrok http tunnel to port `8080`